-All researchers with NIH funding are invited to use figshare.com to make all the products of their research publicly available, reusable, and citable when a discipline-specific repository is unavailable.
+All researchers with NIH funding are invited to use Figshare to make all the products of their research publicly available, reusable, and citable when a discipline-specific repository is unavailable.
 Figshare.com is free for researchers to use and provides free, open access for others to view and download your research.
 Any type of data can be shared and many file types can be previewed in the browser.
 Also, many other products of your research beyond data can also be shared including code and software, multimedia files, figures, protocols, workflows, posters, presentations, and papers.
+Figshare+ is a repository that allows for openly sharing big datasets (over 20GB), more files, and larger files together with more license and metadata options than figshare.com as well as expert support and dataset review.
+Figshare+ has a one-time data publishing fee based on storage amount, which may be an allowable cost on an NIH grant.
 Sharing all of the results and components of your research can make it more transparent, reproducible, reusable, and impactful and planning how to share your work in a trusted repository like Figshare from the beginning of a project can help you comply with funder policies, including NIH policies, for data management and sharing as well as journal policies for data availability.

 Here we outline how to share NIH-funded biomedical research on figshare.com, including some best practices to make your work as discoverable and reusable as possible.

 To get started, sign-up for a free figshare.com account free figshare.com account or get started with a Figshare+ dataset.
 Then upload, describe, and publish your data.
 Here are a few things to think about when uploading and sharing your NIH-funded research.